anthbapt/MOSAIK/README.md

 # Spatial Biology Facility at King's College London

+At King's College London, the [Spatial Biology Facility](https://www.kcl.ac.uk/research/facilities/the-spatial-biology-facility) utilises both CosMx and Xenium technologies.

 ## 📝 Introduction
 <p align="center">
   <img src="images/mosaic.jpg" width="150px">
 </p>

-At King's College London, the [Spatial Biology Facility](https://www.kcl.ac.uk/research/facilities/the-spatial-biology-facility) utilises both CosMx and Xenium technologies.
-The data is then integrated into MOSAIC: Multi-Origin Spatial transcriptomics Analysis and Integration Core, allowing us to fully leverage spatial biology and facilitate multimodal integration.
-In the following section, we explain how to use MOSAIC for the data integration and analysis.
+At the Spatial Biology Facility, we have developed **MOSAIC** (Multi-Origin Spatial Transcriptomics Analysis and Integration Core) to fully leverage the power of spatial biology and enable seamless multimodal integration.
+MOSAIC is a dynamic, evolving workflow designed to adapt to the latest versions of key platform providers, including 10X Genomics and NanoString, while staying aligned with emerging trends in the spatial biology community.
+In the following section, we will walk you through the process of using MOSAIC for data integration and analysis

 ### Numerical materials include in MOSAIC